-This year the UMass campus boasts 10 current graduate students who received the prestigious and competitive National Science Foundation’s Graduate Research Fellowship (NSF GRF).
-Of these, six are in the social science area.
+This year the UMass campus boasts ten current graduate students who received the prestigious and competitive National Science Foundation’s Graduate Research Fellowship (NSF GRF), six of whom are in the social sciences.

 Hearty congratulations go to advanced degree candidates Ivy Ilyse Hauser (Linguistics), Ember Skye W. Kane-Lee (Sociology), Erica Elaine Kowsz (Archaeology), Leland Paul Kusmer (Linguistics), Jana Lembke (Psychology), and Adam C. Zimmer (Biological Anthropology).